NileshRP010/fylaro-finternet-finance/docs/WALLET_INTEGRATION.md

 1. Click the "Connect Wallet" button in the navbar
 2. Select your preferred wallet from the modal
 3. Follow the wallet prompts to connect
-4. The system will automatically prompt to switch to BSC if needed
+4. The system will automatically prompt to switch to Arbitrum if needed

 ### Network Switching
-- If connected to the wrong network, a "Switch to BSC" button will appear
+- If connected to the wrong network, a "Switch to Arbitrum" button will appear
-- Click it to automatically switch to Binance Smart Chain
+- Click it to automatically switch to Arbitrum Sepolia (testnet) or Arbitrum One
 - Users can also manually switch networks in their wallet

 ### Disconnect Wallet